felix-bohlin/css-talk-2024/slides.md

 <div>
 <h1 class="inline-block view-transition-title">Opinions</h1>

-1. Kill it with fire
+1. KILL IT WITH FIRE
 2. I avoid it if I can
 3. Ok I guess
 4. I enjoy it!
-5. Let me tell you about `subgrid`!
+5. LET ME TELL YOU ABOUT `subgrid`!
 </div>

 <div class="grid place-items-center h-full">